fredrikbaberg/hassio-addons/README.md

 # hassio-addons [![Build Status](https://travis-ci.org/fredrikbaberg/hassio-addons.svg?branch=master)](https://travis-ci.org/fredrikbaberg/hassio-addons)
 Intended home for hassio addons, if time allows.

+## octoprint
+Work in progess.
-Note that the docker image for octoprint is _not_ cleaned up, so it is very large (roughly 702MB).
+The docker image for octoprint is also available on docker hub (fredrikbaberg).
+Image size is roughly 136MB.
-It is a work in progress.